Godeberta

 Godeberta died in 670 at Noyon, probably on June 11, although the exact date of her death is unknown.
 Her body was interred in the church of St. George, which was renamed for her after her death.
 In 1168, her body was translated from the church, which was in ruins, to the Noyon Cathedral.
 Her relics, which included a bell that she used in her convent and the ring presented to her by Eligius, had survived.
 During the French Revolution, a "pious townsman" buried her relics near the cathedral, and were returned to the cathedral after the Revolution ended.
 Even though little historical details remain about Godeberta, she was seen as a protector during times of "plagues and catastrophes".
 The Catholic Encyclopedia reports that in 1866, during an outbreak of typhoid fever in Noyon, a leading citizen of the town whose child had died asked that Godeberta's relics be exposed, that a novena of intercession be practiced, and the town's inhabitants observe a three-day fast and wear sackcloth and ashes.
 The outbreak ended, and a few weeks later, her relics were paraded through the town and a statue of Godeberta was made to commemorate the miracle.

 Godeberta's feast is celebrated on June 11; it is also celebrated in Noyon on the fifth Sunday after Easter.
-She is the patron of Noyon, France and is invoked against pestilence and rain.
+She is the patroness of Noyon, France and is invoked against pestilence and rain.
 She is represented holding a ring.
 In 1449, Flemish artist Petrus Christus painted St. Eligius in His Workshop (also known as The Legend of Saint Eligius and Saint Godeberta), which depicts Saint Eligius, Godeberta, and the king in Eligius' goldsmithing workshop, providing Godeberta the ring that espoused her to Christ.
 The painting is currently held at the Metropolitan Museum of Art.